The Office of Disability Services

 A student with disabilities is defined as anyone having one or more physical or psychological impairments that limit major life activities.
 Some examples are vision impairments, hearing impairments, ADD/ADHD, learning impairments, certain psychiatric conditions, and orthopedic or mobility impairments.

 Declaration and Documentation of Disabilities

 Students are responsible for declaring their disabilities to the University in order to be eligible for accommodations or special services.
-Students declare their disabilities to Neumann University by providing the Disabilities Services Coordinator (DSC) in the Ford Academic Resource Center (ARC) with current documentation of the disability by qualified professionals.
+Students declare their disabilities to Neumann University by providing the Disability Services Coordinator (DSC) in the Student Success Center (SSC) with current documentation of the disability by qualified professionals.
 The declaration remains confidential unless students provide the DSC with written permission to release this information.
-At this time, students may fill out and sign a Voluntary Disability Disclosure Forms, which give the DSC permission to contact the appropriate faculty member(s) regarding the students' particular needs.
+At this time, students may fill out and sign Voluntary Disability Disclosure Forms, which give the DSC permission to contact the appropriate faculty members regarding the students' particular needs.

 Request for Accommodation of Disabilities

-Once the documentation of the disabilities have been filed, students are also responsible for communicating their particular needs to the Disabilities Services Coordinator prior to the start of each semester by completing a "Request for Accommodations".
-Students are also invited and encouraged to discuss their needs with their instructors, the Dean of Student Affairs, the Director of the Counseling Center for Wellness, and the Director of Health Services.
+Once the documentation of the disabilities has been filed, students are also responsible for communicating their particular needs to the Disability Services Coordinator prior to the start of each semester by completing a "Request for Accommodations".
+Students are also invited and encouraged to discuss their needs with their instructors, their advisors, the Dean of Student Affairs, the Director of the Counseling Center for Wellness, and the Director of Health Services.

 Disabilities Services Coordinator: Vince Riley

-Office: John C. Ford Academic Resource Center (on the ground floor, beneath the Library in the Bachmann Main Building, Room 37)
+Office: Student Success Center (on the ground floor, beneath the Library in the Bachmann Main Building, Room 30-H)